rubikstriangle/OpenRV-Rocky9-Docker/README.md

 ### 1. Install Docker (In 5 steps)
-These instructions manually run the above script in a few more steps.
+These instructions manually run the above script in a few steps.
 Follow the instructions on the official Docker documentation to install Docker on your machine: [Install Docker](https://docs.docker.com/engine/install)

 ## 2. Clone this repository
 ```